microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-05.md

 * How would you integrate this into an existing application?
 What would a conceptual architecture look like?

 ##### Knowledge Check 5.3 - PII:
+Based on the Student Task and your understanding of the documentation, determine whether the following statements are true or false.

 * True or False: The PII detection API will always return all PII entities.